alanoursland/Nongaussianity/README.md

    - **Mardia's, Royston's, Henze-Zirkler**: Advanced tests that provide more robust assessments under various conditions and sample sizes.

 3. **Entropy Analysis**:
    - **Energy Test for Normality and Negentropy**: Evaluate the departure from normality by measuring the statistical independence and randomness within the dataset.
+Negentropy solutions using K-Nearest-Neighbors and Kernal Density Estimation are provided.
    - **Mutual Information (equivalent to Kullback-Leibler Divergence)**: Quantifies the amount of information lost when approximating the true distribution with a Gaussian model.

 ## Proposed Techniques